MuteJester/Java_Brain/README.md

   * Linear Regression using Gradient Descent (Multivariable regression supported using matrix with Lasso Regression and L1 Regularization)
   * Logistic Regression of binary variable as well as multivariable equations
   * Validation Of Logistic Regression - Confusion Matrix
-  * K-Means calculation (up to 3 dimensional data variables)
+  * K-Means calculation (up to 3-dimensional data variables)
   * Fully Connected Neural Network contracting class accepting all forms of network topologies for dynamic use
-  * Statistical error computations like MSE,R^2,Adj-R^2,Pearsons -  for most models
+  * Statistical error computations like MSE, R^2, Adj-R^2, Pearsons -  for most models
-  * Some of the models have a supported validation methods which will automaticly compare machine guesses against actual values
+  * Some of the models have supported validation methods which will automatically compare machine guesses against actual values

   ### Currently Supported CSV Handling Functionality